loujacob66/orionxlog/docs/BACKUP_AND_RESTORE.md

   - Place your service account key at `config/gcs_credentials.json`.
   - This is used for all GCS operations by setting `GOOGLE_APPLICATION_CREDENTIALS`.
 - **Cloud Run:**
   - The app uses the service account attached to the Cloud Run service.
-No JSON file is needed in the container.
+  - No JSON file is needed in the container.
+  - Service account must have Storage Admin permissions.

+---

+## Required Environment Variables

+- `GOOGLE_CLOUD_PROJECT`: Your Google Cloud project ID
+- `BACKUP_BUCKET_NAME`: The name of your GCS bucket for backups
+- `GOOGLE_APPLICATION_CREDENTIALS`: Path to service account JSON (local only)

 ---